New Director of Instruction, Elementary Education and Learning Services for SD73 - BC Local News

-The Kamloops-Thompson School District have announced the appointment of Vessy Mochikas as Director of Instruction, Elementary Education and Learning Services.
+The Kamloops-Thompson School District has announced the appointment of Vessy Mochikas as Director of Instruction, Elementary Education and Learning Services.

 “I am excited about the direction SD73 is going in pursuing equity and excellence for all learners,” Mochikas said.
 “I look forward to working with school leaders, professional and support staff to continue providing education that allows all students to thrive.”